CalebPecka/bioiSeniorProject/README.md

 If issues persist, see additional documentation on qiime's website: https://docs.qiime2.org/2021.11/install/native/#install-qiime-2-within-a-conda-environment

 # Data Access
-Raw sequencing data for this project is available using Qiita: https://qiita.ucsd.edu/ under the study number 10532.
+Raw sequencing data for this project is available using Qiita: https://qiita.ucsd.edu/ under the study number 10532 (downloading this data will require the creation of an account).
 After downloading and unzipping the folder, you will find 4 separate FASTQ directories labeled 3823, 3824, 3825, and 3826.
 Within each folder is an artifact.html file that details which files are forward reads, reverse reads, and barcodes.
 We need to remove these artifact files for Qiime2's import tool.

 ```
 rm -rf FASTQ/3823/artifact_3823.html